 - 3.1.
-Site 8556 started out in 1980's as a 3.75ha site extending out to around 200m from shore.
-In 2001 consent was granted to extend this site to an 8.4ha farm extending out to more than 300m from shore. - 3.2 No comfort can be taken from the 2001 decision to approve the 4.64ha extension.
+Site 8557 started out in 1980's as a 5ha site extending out to around 250m from shore.
+In November 1999 consent was granted to extend this site to a 6.43 ha farm extending out to more than 300m from shore. - 3.2 No comfort can be taken from the 1999 decision to approve the 1.43ha extension.
 This approval sadly epitomises the systemic flaws in aquaculture decision making that were occurring over what was an aquaculture consent gold-rush period.
 Public values were glibly dismissed without analysis and the effects of more activity were condoned because there were already effects from existing consented activity.
 This inherently sacrificial consenting philosophy is contrary to core resource management principles overlooking cumulative effects and failing to protect key public values. - 3.3 The cascading effect of this flawed consenting logic is no more evident than on this north east side of Clova Bay.
-Site 8557, immediately adjacent to the north of this Site 8556, was first extended out to more than 300m from shore in November 1999.
-The only real analysis given for this decision was that the Bay already had marine farms in it (i.e. the flawed sacrificial Bay philosophy).
-A large extension to Site 8555 (immediately adjacent on the south side of this Site 8556) was then approved in 2000, taking the farm out to close to 400m from shore.
-Again, the only real analysis given was that Site 8557 had been extended out and that the Bay already had marine farms in it.
-And then in 2001 this site 8556 was approved to go out to around 320m from shore unsurprisingly, the only real analysis given for this was that the farms on either side of it had been extended out. - 3.4 The result of this historical consenting fiasco is a degree of marine farming in Clova Bay, particularly on this side of the Bay, that now dominates landscape and natural character values, significantly impedes navigation and coastal access and, as we record below, is likely to be having significant adverse effects on indigenous biodiversity values.
+This site 8557 farm was extended out to more than 300m from shore in November 1999.
+The only real analysis given for this decision was that the bay already had marine farms in it (i.e. the flawed sacrificial bay philosophy).
+A large extension to Site 8555 (to the south side of this Site 8557) was then approved in 2000, taking that farm out to close to 400m from shore.
+Again, the only real analysis given was that Site 8557 had been extended out and that the bay already had marine farms in it.
+And then in 2001 site 8556 was approved to go out to around 320m from shore unsurprisingly, the only real analysis given for this was that the farms on either side of it had been extended out. - 3.4 The result of this historical consenting fiasco is a degree of marine farming in Clova Bay, particularly on this side of the Bay, that now dominates landscape and natural character values, significantly impedes navigation and coastal access and, as we record below, is likely to be having significant adverse effects on indigenous biodiversity values.